20 Essential Tips for a Healthy Pregnancy

 17. Pamper Yourself

 Although you need to watch what you eat, listen to your body and feed the cravings that pop up occasionally.
-Also, pamper yourself with a lunch out, manicure, a much-needed day out with friends, or by taking a quiet walk to help you de-stress.
+Also, pamper yourself with a lunch out, a manicure, a much-needed day out with friends, or by taking a quiet walk to help you de-stress.
 These activities help both you and the baby.

 18. Educate Yourself